WAIT2024/WAIT2024.github.io/home.markdown

 # Schedule

-- The abstract submission deadline: 15 May
+- The abstract submission deadline: 15 May (tentative)
-- The notification: 1 June
+- The notification: 1 June (tentative)

 # Program